Zzzzleeii/Grab-Grab/README.md

 > ### If Ubuntu system can't be booted due to the Nvidia-driver:

-1. Check the 'Safe Mode' in UEFI setiing.
+1. Check the 'Safe Mode' in UEFI BIOS.

 2. Reboot with Windows then boot Ubuntu system.